hibaasim/binary_trees/README.md

-This project is about binary trees and their implementation using C language
+This project is about binary trees and their implementation using C language.
+Contributors:
+Ahmed Yousif
+Hiba Asim